katcipis/sophia/notes/articles/firecracker.md

 exposed minor bugs in our own SDK, and in Apache Commons HttpClient [22, 23]
 ```

-Which shows how tricky is to get good isolation on the hardware level +
+Which shows how tricky is to get good isolation even on the hardware level +
 showcases yet another bug caused by changes on timing/concurrency/etc :-).

 Since this is a battle fought at all layers, on top of Firecracker they also